The Bride Stripped Bare by Her Bachelors, Even: Visual analysis

-The Bachelors' earthbound, lower domain, referred to by Duchamp as "La Machine Célibataire" (The Bachelor Machine), is a collection of much warmer, earthier colors of brown and golden tones.
-The Bachelors' Domain centers on the nine "Malic Molds".
+The Bachelors' earthbound, lower domain, referred to by Duchamp as La Machine Célibataire (The Bachelor Machine), is a collection of much warmer, earthier colors of brown and golden tones.
+The Bachelors' Domain centers on the nine Malic Molds.
 These dark brown shapes have a central vertical line, some with horizontal ones across them.
 They resemble the empty carcasses of clothes hanging from a clothesline, much more than they do actual men.
 They are interconnected through a spider web of thin lines, tying them to the seven conical cylinders.
 The cylinders range in color, and move in stages from nearly transparent on the left side, to translucent in the middle, to almost opaque on the far right.
 The opaque ones have swirling dark brown and gold colors and are almost solid three-dimensional forms, whereas the translucent ones are more ghostly outlines.
 They are connected in a line from tip to base and form a half circle.
-This rainbow-like shape is impaled centrally by a pole which connects them to the "chocolate grinder" at the lower part of the glass, and to the X-shaped rods that dominate the top center of the Bachelors' Domain.
+This rainbow-like shape is impaled centrally by a pole which connects them to the chocolate grinder at the lower part of the glass, and to the X-shaped rods that dominate the top center of the Bachelors' Domain.

-There is a chocolate grinder which consists of three drum-like structures, arranged in even spacing around a circular platform.
-They are appropriately chocolate brown in color, and are very textural, with a series of ridges running around their outside and spiraling out from the center.
+The chocolate grinder consists of three drum-like structures, arranged in even spacing around a circular platform.
+The structures are appropriately chocolate-brown in color, and are very textured with a series of ridges running around their outside and spiraling out from the center.
 There are three tiny legs that barely seem to support the entire structure.

 The rods interconnect to form a large X, and look like they recede into space.
 One end is smooth and cylindrical, while the other tapers at the end and is capped with a sphere.
 The spherical ends are connected to two more rods that run vertically down to yet another machine.
 It is a contraption similar to a waterwheel with spokes of a bicycle wheel.
 This is tilted away from the viewer, almost to the point that it is indistinguishable.
 This in turn is placed on two elongated ovals, which are almost like runners.
 These support the wheel, along with the framework of a metal box that encases it and intersects with the Bachelors' "feet".